-Third, researchers expect that some local Hamiltonians' low-energy states have superpolynomial circuit complexities.
-However, proving an unconditional superpolynomial lower bound would come close to separating the complexity classes $\mathrm{QMA}$ (quantum Merlin-Arthur) and $\mathrm{QCMA}$ (quantum-classical Merlin-Arthur)~\cite{aaronson2007quantum}.
+Third, researchers expect that the low-energy states of some local Hamiltonians have superpolynomial circuit complexities.
+However, proving an unconditional superpolynomial lower bound would come close to separating the complexity classes $\mathrm{QMA}$ (Quantum Merlin-Arthur) and $\mathrm{QCMA}$ (Quantum-Classical Merlin-Arthur)~\cite{aaronson2007quantum}.
 QMA contains decision problems that one can verify with a quantum proof; and QCMA, decision problems that a quantum computer can verify with a classical proof.
-Unconditionally separating QMA and QCMA, one would achieve a monumental breakthrough in theoretical computer science by also separating the classes P and PSPACE.
-Compare Ref.~\cite{aaronson2016p} for details.
+Unconditionally separating QMA and QCMA, one would achieve a monumental breakthrough in theoretical computer science by also separating the classes P and PSPACE (see \cite{aaronson2016p} for details).
 A more modest goal is to separate QMA from QCMA ``relative to an oracle''.
 An oracle is a black box that solves a powerful problem in one step.
 Often, unconditional statements about complexity classes can be made if all Turing machines are given access to such an oracle.
-The problem of separating QMA from QCMA relative to increasingly weaker oracles was subject to significant efforts in the past years~\cite{aharonov2002quantum,aaronson2007quantum,fefferman2015quantum,natarajan2024distribution,li2023classical,liu2023non,liu2024qma,zhandry2024toward}.
+The problem of separating QMA from QCMA relative to increasingly weaker oracles was the subject of significant efforts in the past years~\cite{aharonov2002quantum,aaronson2007quantum,fefferman2015quantum,natarajan2024distribution,li2023classical,liu2023non,liu2024qma,zhandry2024toward}.